Example: Enlarging and Extending Polygons

 Select the small road polygon on the right-hand side (the polygon that used to be pavement), then click

-- Repeat the merge process for the larger road polygon on the right-hand side (the polygon that used to be vegetation.
+in the Context bar to confirm the merge. - Repeat the merge process for the larger road polygon on the right-hand side (the polygon that used to be vegetation.

 -